KULeuven-COSIC/SCALE-MAMBA/Auto-Test-Data/README.txt

  25 Shamir        (10,4)

-Where all bar the FHE examples use the prime
+Where all bar the FHE and 32-bit examples use the prime

   p=340282366920938463463374607431768211507